sparksp/phills.me.uk/content/posts/isync-reactor.md

     set iSyncRunning to (count of (every process whose name is "iSync")) is greater than 0 end tell

--- Syncronize using iSync, at most every 15 minutes tell application "iSync"
+-- Synchronize using iSync, at most every 15 minutes tell application "iSync"
     if last sync is less than ((current date) - sync_frequency) then -- Refresh all calendars